arkanelinux/docs.arkanelinux.org/docs/arkdep/arkdep-build.md

 |  ├── package.list		    # (Optional) Plain text file containing list of packages installed by pacman in a chroot, used for aditional package installations
 |  ├── pacman.conf		    # (Optional) pacman configuration file to be used by pacstrap and pacman, is copied to the image after the bootstrap is done
 |  ├── type         	    # Plain text file, for configs of the Arch type should contain `archlinux`
+|  ├── update.sh            # (Optional) Script run by Arkdep to perform minor updates to the system
 |  ├── extensions		    # (Optional) Directory for custom scripts
 |     ├── post_bootstrap.sh     # (Optional) Custom bash script which runs after bootstrapping the system
 |     ├── post_install.sh	    # (Optional) Custom bash script which runs after system installation is finished